Overview

 First year

-All students study all of the three subjects below and take a common core, consisting of introductory modules in Greek and Roman History and Art and Architecture.
-Students following the single language pathway take further modules in: Reading and Writing about Ancient Literature, Sources and Methods for Ancient History and Archaeology, language-based modules at either Beginners’ or Intermediate level, depending on whether you have studied the language before.
+All students will study the three major subjects and take a common core, consisting of introductory modules in Greek and Roman History and Art and Architecture.
+Students following the single language pathway take further modules in: Reading and Writing about Ancient Literature, Sources and Methods for Ancient History and Archaeology and, language-based modules at either Beginners’ or Intermediate level, depending on whether you have studied the language before.

-In your second year, you will be asked to confirm your choice of pathway, and will have the opportunity to focus on the aspects of the programme that most interest you.
-Students following the single language pathway choose a preponderance of modules in Ancient History and Archaeology or Classical Civilisation in accordance with their preferred degree outcome (Single or Joint Honours or Major/Minor).
+In second year, you will be asked to confirm your choice of pathway, and will have the opportunity to focus on the aspects of the programme that most interest you.
+Students following the single language pathway focus on modules in Ancient History and Archaeology or Classical Civilisation in accordance with their preferred degree outcome (Single or Joint Honours or Major/Minor).
 At this stage, you may or may not choose to continue with the language taken in first year; you will also have the option of taking Trinity Elective modules or Approved Modules from another programme.

 Students following the dual language pathway will continue to study both languages at Beginners or Intermediate level, and will take Trinity Elective modules or Open Modules.